Power Mode

 Grouping data

-Power mode allows users to group requests by one or more property columns in the grid.
+Power Mode allows users to group requests by one or more property columns in the grid.
 This is a great way to organize and visually segment data based on shared values, such as business unit, cost center, or request status.

 When a column is grouped: